-Computational Science is the use of computers to solve complex problems.
-It is becoming more and more popular in the scientific world due to its potential to solve complicated problems in very cost-effective ways.
-With computers becoming more powerful, simulations are getting better and better.
-In fact, the future of all scientific experimentation and engineering analysis lay with computation and simulation.
-Computational Science is now widely accepted as the third pillar of scientific research complementing both experimentation and theory.
+Computational science is the use of computers to solve complex problems.
+Computational science has the potential to solve complicated problems in very cost-effective ways, and as a result, it is becoming more and more popular in the scientific world.
+Additionally, as computers are becoming more advanced and powerful, the resulting simulations are getting better and better.
+In fact, the future of all scientific experimentation and engineering analysis lies with computation and simulation.
+Computational science is now widely accepted as the third pillar of scientific research, complementing both experimentation and theory.

-Computational Fluid Dynamics (CFD) is the major branch of Computational Science and it refers to the usage of computers to solve fluid mechanics problems.
+Computational fluid dynamics (CFD) is the major branch of computational science, and it refers to the use of computers to solve fluid mechanics problems.
 In CFD, Navier–Stokes equations are solved at different points on the grid by using different numerical methods and schemes.

 The CFD Workflow:

 Every CFD problem has the same workflow which can be divided into three basic steps.

 Having a good CAD geometry—one without defects—is crucial for the setup of a CFD analysis.
 Common geometry defects are: